A triadic approximation reveals the role of interaction overlap on the spread of complex contagions on higher-order networks

 \end{widetext} where $P^S = 1 - P^I$, $P^{SS} = 1 - P^I - P^{SI}$, $P^{II} = P^I - P^{SI}$, $P^{SSS} = 1 - P^I - P^{SII} - 2P^{SSI}$, $P^{III} = P^I - P^{SSI} - 2P^{SII}$.

-In order to correctly locate the phase transition, we linearize Eqs.~(\ref{eq:MF}) around the free state by regarding of the same order $\epsilon \ll 1$ the probabilities of infected states, i.e., $P^{I},P^{SI},P^{II},P^{SSI}_{x},P^{SII}_{x},P^{III}_{x}\sim{\cal O}(\epsilon)$~\cite{burgio2021network}.
-The rightmost eigenvalue of the Jacobian matrix associated to the resulting linear system crosses the imaginary axis when the following condition is satisfied, \begin{widetext}
+To correctly locate the phase transition, we linearize Eqs.~(\ref{eq:MF}) around the {inactive state} by regarding of the same order $\epsilon \ll 1$ the probabilities of infected states, i.e., $P^{I},P^{SI},P^{II},P^{SSI}_{x},P^{SII}_{x},P^{III}_{x}\in{\cal O}(\epsilon)$~\cite{burgio2021network}.
+The rightmost eigenvalue of the Jacobian matrix associated with the resulting linear system crosses the imaginary axis when the following is satisfied:\footnote{This can be more readily found by imposing stationarity in Eqs.~(\ref{eq:MF}) and solving the resulting homogeneous system.} \begin{widetext}